chrisjeg/bthomehub/README.md

 # bthomehub
-A simple screen scraping module that allows you to access basic information available from your homehub.
-Currently, the only functionality is to get the current connected devices.
+The BT Homehub scraper that you never knew you needed!
+Currently, only tested on homehub 5.

 ## Getting started